arminherling/.NET-CI-CD-Repository-Template/README.md

 The last step to publish your NuGet packages is to increase the version number in the `NuGet.props` file and create a new git tag.
 The tag has to start with 'v' for this to work by default, this can be changed in the `nuget.yml` file.

+## How to create GitHub releases

+All you have to do is create a new git tag, it has to start with 'v' for this to work by default, this can be changed in the `github releases.yml` file.